macenteno63/portfolio/content/about/index.md

 ---
 ### Hello everyone 👋

-I am a student at the University Institute of Technology (IUT) in Computer Science at Clermont-Auvergne University.
-I have been pursuing this program for three years now, and I am completing this third year as an apprentice at Blizz, a small digital service company.
+As a former student of the Computer Science IUT at the University of Clermont-Auvergne, I was lucky enough during my university course to be able to follow a very rich and comprehensive course in the field of computer science.
+Through tutored projects, I've been able to put into practice the skills I've learnt in theory, and build up solid experience, particularly in the development of web and mobile applications.

-I am a curious developer interested in various topics in computer science and enjoy trying out everything.
-During my apprenticeship, I am employed as a web developer since I have had the opportunity to create various applications using `React` and the `SharePoint framework` to develop the company's intranet.
+I'm a curious developer who's interested in a variety of IT subjects and likes to dabble in everything.I spent my third year at BUT as a web developer, where I had the opportunity to develop various applications using `React` and `SharePoint framework` to develop the company's intranet.

-I have also worked on several projects at the IUT, including a cross-platform mobile game/social network with `Flutter` and a REST API with `Django Rest Framework`.
+I was also able to work on various projects at the IUT, including a cross-platform mobile game/social network using `Flutter` and an Api Rest using `Django Rest Framework`.

+Today, I'm motivated to enter working life and develop my IT skills.
+In particular, I'd like to become a WebGL developer to master the technologies involved in creating interactive and immersive graphical experiences on the web, using libraries like `Three.js`.